 The projected result will be the reduction in the activity and attention that the Fitbit device requires of me.
 Let's face it, we have a lot to do in our lives, so adding more clicks, touches, face-in-phone-trances, and attention diversions is not going to fly; for me anyway.

-I am going to write this post from the perspective of my own needs and in the order that they naturally arise without first trying to hunt down what seems to be missing ... a Fitbit Flex Tapping Sequence Use Manual.
+I am writing this post from the perspective of my own needs and in the order that they naturally arise without first trying to hunt down what seems to be missing ... a Fitbit Flex Tapping Sequence User Manual

 After a month of use (and the motive for this write up) I found I was missing days of sleep logs.
 I would hit the sack and fall asleep when I was supposed navigate through the iPhone (or Android) app to enter sleep mode.
 Can you blame me?
 Additionally, I would wake up and begin my day without going to the iPhone app to tell it that I woke up.